-Do you ever feel lost or scared when you’re in a meeting with other English speakers?
+Do you ever feel lost or anxious when you’re in a meeting with other English speakers?

 Even if you are comfortable speaking in front of others in your own language, expressing your thoughts effectively or leading a successful meeting in English can be difficult.